MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 ### Stop-Loss Insurance 101
 Stop-Loss Insurance Coverage is defined as a layer of coverage that provides reimbursement to self-insured employers for catastrophic claims exceeding predetermined levels.
 This coverage is purchased by employers who self-fund their employee benefit plan so that they don’t have to assume all of the liability for losses arising from an extremely high medical claim.

+**In simple terms:**

+Stop-loss insurance (also known as excess insurance) is a product that provides protection against catastrophic or unpredictable losses.
+It is purchased by employers who have decided to self-fund their employee benefit plans, but do not want to assume 100% of the liability for losses arising from the plans.
+Under a stop-loss policy, the insurance company becomes liable for losses that exceed certain limits called deductibles.

 There are many different options for stop-loss coverages and contracts.
 Before you draft a contract or schedule a meeting with your insurance carrier, here is a brief introduction to the different stop-loss options, contracts, and terms.

-#### What Stop-Loss Coverages Are Available?
+#### There are two types of self-funded insurance:
 **Specific Stop-Loss:** This form of stop-loss coverage protects a self-insured employer against large claims incurred by a single individual.
 Under a specific stop-loss policy, the employer will be reimbursed when claims for an individual exceed a specified deductible.
+This is protection against abnormal severity of a single claim rather than abnormal frequency of claims in total.
+Specific stop-loss is also known as individual stop-loss.

 **Aggregate Stop-Loss:** This form of stop-loss provides a ceiling to the amount that an employer would pay in expenses on the entire plan, on an aggregate basis, during a contract period.
 Under this policy, the insurance carrier reimburses the employer after the end of the contract period for aggregate claims.
+It provides a ceiling on the dollar amount of eligible expenses that an employer would pay, in total, during a contract period.
+The carrier reimburses the employer after the end of the contract period for aggregate claims.

 There are a number of variations available for each of these coverages, and there are employers that protect their plan with a combination of both specific and aggregate stop-loss coverages.
 Here is a quick overview of what specific and aggregate stop-loss policies may look like for your organization.